Apple mouse not working? Here's what to do

 Unpair your Magic Mouse

-From the list of paired devices, press the X next to your mouse, and press Remove when the confirmation window appears.
+From the list of paired devices, locate your mouse and press Disconnect.

 Reset your Apple mouse